Skip to main content

 When you factor in the cost of advertising a role, time spent interviewing applicants, and the time it takes for new hires to get fully up to speed, for some industries it can apparently cost up to £30K to replace a single full-time employee.

-It makes sense, then, not just to retain your employees for as long as possible, but to keep close tabs on the rate of staff turnover at your business.
+It makes sense, then, not just to retain your employees for as long as possible but to keep close tabs on the staff turnover rate at your business.

-Here's how to calculate this important metric quickly and easily.
+Here's how to calculate labour turnover quickly and easily.

 In a hurry?
-Skip to our employee turnover rate calculator
+Skip to our staff turnover rate calculator

 Why staff turnover matters

-Some employee turnover is normal.
-Human resources body the CIPD puts the median rate of labour turnover at 16% in the UK — a figure which has stayed roughly the same since 2016.
+Some staff turnover is normal.
+Human resources body the CIPD puts the average rate of labour turnover (from 2022-2023) at 34% in the UK — a figure that has significantly risen since the 16% from their 2020 report.

-When looked at on a per-industry basis, however, employee turnover rates can be a good indication of the health of a business from an employee’s perspective — the longer staff stick around, the more likely it is that they're content in their roles and feel that they’re being compensated fairly.
+When looked at on a per-industry basis, however, staff turnover rates can be a good indication of the health of a business from an employee’s perspective: the longer the staff stick around, the more likely they're content in their roles and feel that they’re being compensated fairly.

-By closely monitoring turnover rates over time employers have an opportunity to spot trends early, adjusting things like staffing levels, pay, or even perks and benefits in order to stem the flow of leavers and potentially save thousands of pounds on recruitment and training.
+By closely monitoring labour turnover rates over time, employers have an opportunity to spot trends early.
+From there, they can adjust things like staffing levels, pay, or even perks and benefits in order to stem the flow of leavers and potentially save thousands of pounds on recruitment and training.

 Calculating staff turnover at your business is easier than you might think.